Kiên Giang province: Natural condition

 Kiên Giang has a diverse range of terrains including plains, mountains, forests, and islands.
 The mainland area is relatively flat, gradually sloping from the northeast to the southwest.
 Due to its low latitude and coastal location, Kiên Giang has a tropical monsoon climate, hot and humid year-round, with average monthly temperatures ranging from 27 to 27.5 °C. Although Kiên Giang is not directly affected by typhoons, rainfall from storms contributes a significant portion, especially at the end of the rainy season.
 The rainy season lasts from April to November, while the dry season runs from December to March of the following year.
 The average annual rainfall is about 1,600 – 2,000 mm on the mainland and 2,400 – 2,800 mm in the Phu Quoc island area.
 Kiên Giang's climate experiences very few natural disasters, with no cold spells or direct typhoons, and abundant sunlight and heat, making it highly favorable for the growth of various crops and livestock.

 Kiên Giang has four main types of land: the freshwater alluvial zone in the western part of the Hậu River, the flood-prone acid sulfate soil zone in the Long Xuyên Quadrangle, the saline soil zone on the Cà Mau Peninsula, and the hilly and island zone in Phú Quốc and Kiên Hải.
 Of these, agricultural land accounts for 64.2% of the natural area, forest land covers 122.8 thousand hectares, land for special use 35.4 thousand hectares, and residential land 10.1 thousand hectares.
 In addition, the province has over 70 thousand hectares of fallow or unstable production land, including more than 25 thousand hectares of mixed gardens.
 Forests in Kiên Giang are limited, mostly consisting of protective forests.
 Kiên Giang also has relatively large mineral potential.
 Although exploration and research are still ongoing, preliminary assessments have identified 152 ore points and 23 different types of mineral mines.
 The province's total limestone reserves are currently at 440 million tons, with an exploitable amount of 342 million tons, including 235 million tons suitable for industrial exploitation — enough to produce 4.6 million tons of clinker per year for 40 years.
 Peat reserves are estimated at 150 million tons.

 Administration

-Kiên Giang is subdivided into 14 district-level sub-divisions and two cities:
+Kiên Giang is subdivided into 14 district-level sub-divisions and three cities: